Echeveria 'Frosty' above, Graptoveria 'Fred Ives', below:

-In a couple of months, new baby Echeverias.
+In a few weeks, new baby Echeverias.
 They're like people--adorable as babies.
 Unlike most people, they're adorable when they grow up, too.
-Keep in mind that baby Echeverias need more water and some shade--they are not as tough as well-established plants.
+Keep in mind that baby Echeverias need more water and considerable shade--they are not as tough as well-established plants.

 Besides propagation from leaves, if the main stem of the Echeveria becomes long and bare, you can cut the rosette off, let the wound dry for a week or so, and reroot the rosette.
 An expert recommends suspending the rosette just barely out of reach of a layer of growing mix.
 The rim of the pot can act as support.
 The rosette will send roots reaching down towards the mix.
 When you see a good amount of roots, it's ready to plant in the soil.